googlefonts/noto-emoji/README.md

 ## Building NotoColorEmoji
 Building NotoColorEmoji requires Python 3, and uses virtual envorinments to manage dependencies.
 Use the following steps to get up and running.

-Create a virtual environment called:
+Create a virtual environment called `noto-emoji-env`:

 	python3 -m venv noto-emoji-env